hua-lab/cttdocker/README.md

 # cttdocker
-This is a Docker application package for CTT.
+This is a Docker application package of CTT designed for running in Docker container in multiple operating systems.
 Before running the program in Docker, blastable databases and seed files of gene superfamilies need to be organized.

 1. Clone this package under your home (~) directory.